bmit-pune/fsl-community-bsp-baseband/README.md

 Download the BSP source:

 $: PATH=${PATH}:~/bin

 $: mkdir fsl-community-bsp-baseband

 $: cd fsl-community-bsp-baseband

-$: repo init -u https://github.com/bmit-pune/fsl-community-bsp-baseband.git -b master
+$: repo init -u https://github.com/bmit-pune/fsl-community-bsp-baseband.git -b jethro

 $: repo sync

 At the end of the commands you have every metadata you need to start work with.